manjola/TSP_visualize_on_reactable/README.md

 Time: June 2013 – August 2013

 Abstract:
 I present a tool for visualizing algorithms that solve the Travelling Salesman Problem (TSP), in a fun, informative and visually pleasing manner.
-The tool can be used on both personal computers and a tangible user interface machine called reactable.
+The tool is meant to be used on a tangible user interface machine called reactable.
+However, the simulation can also be used on personal computers, though less fun.
 The tool is built in such a way that it can easily be extended to include other algorithms, aside from TSP.